sketch-hq/SketchAPI/_guides/scripts.md

 ## Trying Out Scripts

-The easiest way to try out simple scripts is via the **Plugins › Custom Plugin…** menu item.
+The easiest way to try out simple scripts is via the **Plugins › Run Script…** menu item.

 This gives you a text field into which you can type your script.